Betaine (TMG): The Cheap Methyl Donor Nobody's Paying to Study

 PubMed

 The number is the finding.
-Betaine's wins are specific and modest; its misses are worth knowing before you pay for it.
+Betaine's wins are specific and modest; its nuances are worth knowing before you form an opinion either way.

 Maximal strength (legs)